 Emotions play a positive role in the boardroom

-Decision-making was considered a skill founded solely in left-brain logic, until neuroscientist Antonio Damasio’s groundbreaking study prove that emotions are critical for sound decision-making __(Damasio, 1999).
+Decision-making was considered a skill founded solely in left-brain logic, until neuroscientist Antonio Damasio’s groundbreaking study proved that emotions are critical for sound decision-making.
 Damasio studied people who suffered injuries to areas of the brain governing emotions and found that, although appearing normal, they were unable to make the simplest of decisions.
 They could describe logically what they should do and highlight the pros and cons, but were unable to choose wisely from the available options.

 In relation to the board: emotions play a key role in assisting a director to move beyond logical analysis and make their ultimate decision.

 Why good boards behave badly